Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

 import "./TestContract.sol";

 contract Factory {

-    event DeployedContract(address indexed contractAddress);
+    // Event emitted when a new contract is deployed event DeployedContract(address indexed contractAddress);

     /**
-     * @notice  .
-A function to Get bytecode of contract to be deployed
+     * @notice  A function to get bytecode of contract to be deployed
-     * @dev     . returns bytes [bytes of TestContract + constructor argument]
+     * @dev     Returns bytes [bytes of TestContract + constructor argument]
-     * @param   _owner  .
-An address[TestContract constructor arguments]
+     * @param   _owner An address[TestContract constructor arguments]
-     * @param   _name  .
-A string[TestContract constructor arguments]
+     * @param   _name  A string[TestContract constructor arguments]
      */
     function getContractBytecode(address _owner, string calldata _name) public pure returns (bytes memory) {
-        bytes memory bytecode = type(TestContract).creationCode;
+        // Get the bytecode of the TestContract bytes memory bytecode = type(TestContract).creationCode;

-        return abi.encodePacked(bytecode, abi.encode(_owner, _name));
+        // Append the constructor arguments to the bytecode return abi.encodePacked(bytecode, abi.encode(_owner, _name));
     }

     /**
-     * @notice  .
-A function to Compute address of the contract to be deployed
+     * @notice  A function to compute address of the contract to be deployed
-     * @dev     . returns address where the contract will deployed to if deployed with create2
+     * @dev     Returns address where the contract will be deployed to if deployed with create2
-     * @param   salt: unique bytes used to precompute an address */ function getAddress(bytes32 salt, bytes memory bytecode) public view returns (address) {
+     * @param   _salt     A unique bytes used to precompute an address
+     * @param   _bytecode Byte code of the contract to be deployed */ function getAddress(bytes32 _salt, bytes memory _bytecode) public view returns (address) {
-        address predictedAddress = address(uint160(uint(keccak256(
+        // Compute the predicted address of the contract address predictedAddress = address(uint160(uint(keccak256(
             abi.encodePacked(
                 bytes1(0xff),
                 address(this),
-                salt,
-                keccak256(bytecode)
+                _salt,
+                keccak256(_bytecode)
             )
         ))));
         return predictedAddress;
     }

     /**
-     * @notice  .
-A function to create Contract using create2
+     * @notice  A function to create Contract using create2
-     * @dev     . returns address of the new contract. revert if called with the same parameter more than once
+     * @dev     Returns address of the new contract.
+Reverts if called with the same parameter more than once
-     * @param   salt  .
-A unique bytes used to precompute an address
+     * @param   _salt     A unique bytes used to precompute an address
-     * @param   bytecode  .byte code of the contract to be deployed */ function createContract(bytes32 salt, bytes memory bytecode) public{
+     * @param   _bytecode Byte code of the contract to be deployed */ function createContract(bytes32 _salt, bytes memory _bytecode) public {
+        // Create the contract using create2
         address contractAddress;
         assembly {
-            contractAddress := create2(0, add(bytecode, 0x20), mload(bytecode), salt)
+            contractAddress := create2(0, add(_bytecode, 0x20), mload(_bytecode), _salt)
-            if iszero(extcodesize(contractAddress)) {
+            // Revert if the contract creation failed if iszero(extcodesize(contractAddress)) {
                 revert(0, 0)
             }
         }
+        // Ensure that the contract was deployed successfully require(contractAddress != address(0), "Factory: Failed to deploy contract");

-        emit DeployedContract(contractAddress);
+        // Emit an event for the deployed contract emit DeployedContract(contractAddress);
     }

     /**
-     * @notice  .
-An helper function to get the bytes32 value of a number
+     * @notice  A helper function to get the bytes32 value of a number
-     * @dev     . returns bytes32
+     * @dev     Returns bytes32
-     * @param   _salt  .
-A unique uint value
+     * @param   _salt  A unique uint value
      */
     function generateBytes(uint _salt) external pure returns(bytes32){
-        bytes32 salt = bytes32(_salt);
+        // Convert the uint value to bytes32 bytes32 salt = bytes32(_salt);
         return salt;
     }
 }

 ```

 The breakdown of the contract:

 - The License was specified.
-- The Solidity v\Version was set.
+- The Solidity Version was set.
 - The contract that we are deploying [Testcontract] is imported.

 - `getContractBytecode()`: function returns the bytecode of the contract we want to deploy.`bytecode` is what the evm understand, our Solidity code is compiled to bytecode and stored on the evm so we can interact with it.
 It takes in the constructor argument of the contract we want to get the bytecode and encode the contract bytecode with the constructor parameter passed in to the function.